centrahq/api-documentation/pages/03.fe-development/10.overselling-prevention/docs.md

 ### Initialize payment `POST /payment` (standard and aggressive mode)

 **Responses:**
-When any requested items are out of stock `HTTP 410 Gone` wil be returned with `unavailable items` error.
+When any requested items are out of stock `HTTP 410 Gone` will be returned with `unavailable items` error.
 ```json
 {
   "errors": {